btcpayserver/btcpayserver-doc/docs/OpenCart.md

 1. Download the latest BTCPay extension from [Github](https://github.com/btcpayserver/opencart/releases) or [Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=44269)
 2. Menu: Extensions -> Install
-3. Click button [Upload] and upload the downloaded `btcpay.ocmod.zip`
-4. After upload finished you should see a notice "Success: You have modified extensions!"
+3. Click the button [Upload] and upload the downloaded `btcpay.ocmod.zip` After uploading, you should see a notice "Success: You have modified extensions!	"

 ![BTCPay OpenCart: Extension installation upload](./img/opencart/oc3--01--upload-zip.png)

 ### 1.3 Install the extension
 1. Menu: Extensions -> Extensions
-2. On "Choose extension type" dropdown select "Payment"
+2. On the "Choose extension type" dropdown, select "Payment".
-3. On "Action" column click the green install button
+3. On the "Action" column, click the green install button.
 4. You will see a notification " Success: You have modified payments!"

 ![BTCPay OpenCart: Install extension](./img/opencart/oc3--02--install-btcpay.png)